In the fast-paced world of technology, smartphones and mobile apps are changing the way businesses connect with their consumers.

-Many organisations have gone through the process of developing mobile applications to make life a little bit easier for the consumer and in turn connect the consumer to the organisation and build brand awareness and relationship, but how are organisations using these mobile applications to drive revenue?
+Many organizations have gone through the process of developing mobile applications to make life a little bit easier for the consumer and in turn connect the consumer to the organization and build brand awareness and relationship, but how are organizations using these mobile applications to drive revenue?

 Often mobile apps are seen as “things we download, and used for entertainment value” but that, in fact, is not the case.
-We can now use mobile apps to make life easier, and yes, even though the techno-phobe may be sceptical, make your business some dough.
+We can now use mobile apps to make life easier, and yes, even though the technophobe may be skeptical, make your business some dough.

 We are able to understand the clever ways companies are pushing promotions and pulling consumer data:

 One of the biggest features a mobile app has is the ability to push notifications, but often messages may be only targeted at one group of people.

 Geo-Target Push Notifications allows you to send messages to mobile app users in a certain geographic location.
 You may be asking what the big deal is about this?

 Well, it basically gives you the power to send messages that matter to the right people at the right time.
 You can connect with consumers by notifying them about region-specific specials, of their interest, for example.

 You hardly want to send out a notification about an event you are hosting in London to your users in New Zealand at 3 am in the morning, now do you?

 2. Additional Sales Opportunities: